Understanding the Degree Evaluation

 - Why am I unable to access my degree evaluation?

-- Degree evaluations are available to most current, matriculated students.
+- Degree evaluations are available to most current, enrolled students.
 If you do not have access to your degree evaluation, then you may have a registration hold on your record, be declared in a second major, or be enrolled under a catalog year that is no longer supported by the degree program.
 Please contact the Office of Advising and Evaluations for further information.

 - I am an academic adviser and cannot access the Degree Evaluation.
 How do I request access?